MetOffice/CSET/docs/source/getting-started/visualise-recipe.rst

 In this tutorial we will investigate what is going on inside of a recipe, and visualise the *operators* inside.

-Using the ``cset cookbook`` command find the "Mean Air Temperature Spatial Plot" recipe, and click the button to use it.
-This will write out a ``.yaml`` file to your current directory containing your selected recipe.
+As in the previous tutorial use the ``cset cookbook`` command to find the "Mean Air Temperature Spatial Plot" recipe.

 We will now visualise the steps inside the recipe using the ``cset graph`` command.